mmanishh/mmanishh.github.io/content/posts/2022/spin-up-git-projects.md

 image: /assets/images/2022/gitpod.png
 ---

-If you are looking to spin up your git projects from Github, Gitlab and Bitbucket in seconds without installing it locally then this post might be helpful.
-We will spin up a Express app and a server is up in seconds with the help of Gitpod.
+If you are looking to spin up your git projects from Github, Gitlab, and Bitbucket in seconds without installing it locally then this post might be helpful.
+We will spin up an Express app and a server is up in seconds with the help of Gitpod.

 ## About Gitpod
- [Gitpod.io](https://gitpod.io) is a tool that can provide fully initialized, perfectly set-up developer environments for any kind of software project hosted in Github, Gitlab, Bitbucket right in your browser.
+ [Gitpod.io](https://gitpod.io) is a tool that can provide fully initialized, perfectly set-up developer environments for any kind of software project hosted in GitHub, Gitlab, and Bitbucket right in your browser.

 ## Features of Gitpod

-- Spin up projects in seconds in cloud
+- Spin up projects in seconds in the cloud
 - Remote development without friction
 - Works on my machine - and yours
 - Multi track development with ease